michaelnicholls/ZPARAMS/README.md

 There is also an HTTP service ZMN_HTTP which in GET mode, returns a table of the current value of the parameters for a user, and in POST mode updates the values.

+If you have problems after cloning the repo, try deleting the ZMn_HTTP service and its associated authorizations.
+Recreeate the service, using the
+ZCL_MN_HTTP handler class, ans publish it locally.